 Who is a non-tender candidate?
 When is that deadline?

 The Tribe has a handful of arbitration-eligible players, including Francisco Lindor, Delino DeShields, Tyler Naquin, Nick Wittgren, Adam Cimber, Phil Maton and Austin Hedges.
 Lindor’s contract will surely be tendered, and none of the remaining players who are eligible for arbitration are expected to make too large a figure for the Indians to handle.
-If the Tribe would decide to non-tender one of their contracts, it would need to be done by Dec.
+Because of the overcrowded outfield, the likeliest candidates would be DeShields or Naquin.
+The deadline to tender contracts to arbitration-eligible players is Dec.
 2.

 Who needs to be added to the Indians’ 40-man roster to avoid the Rule 5 Draft?